Sound Fountain

 The address of the office was then 263 West 54th Street in New York.
 But soon was to be exchanged for a suite on Fifth Avenue.

 Unlike the obscure labels like Allegro, Ultraphon and Royale, which had bootleg recordings, the Remington label had original recordings made in Austria and in the USA.
-The label was taken quite seriously and the classical releases were listed in the 'Schwann Long Playing Record Catalog' and in its competitor 'The Long Player' and initially were reviewed seriously by the critics of the magazines and newspapers, a recognition Gabor lost when he did not improve upon
+The label was taken quite seriously and the classical releases were listed in 'Schwann Long Playing Record Catalog' and in its competitor 'The Long Player' and initially were reviewed seriously by the critics of the magazines and newspapers, a recognition Gabor lost when he did not improve upon the technical quality of the records and downgraded the label to a supermarket product a couple of years later.

 In Vienna recordings of the same artists were released on the Viennola label.